-GASB Statement No. 73, "Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB 68, and Amendments to Certain Provisions of GASB Statements 67 and 68," is effective for the period beginning after June 15, 2015 (the School District's 2016 fiscal year) - except those provisions that address employers and governmental non-employer contributing entities for pensions that are not within the scope of GASB Statement 68, which are effective for financial statements for the period beginning after June 15, 2016 (the School District's 2017 fiscal year).
+GASB Statement No. 73, "Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB 68, and Amendments to Certain Provisions of GASB Statements 67 and 68," is effective for the period beginning after June 15, 2016 (the School District's 2017 fiscal year) - for those provisions that address employers and governmental non-employer contributing entities for pensions that are not within the scope of GASB Statement 68.
 This statement establishes requirements for those pensions and pension plans that are not administered through a trust meeting specified criteria (those not covered by GASB Statements No. 67 and 68).
-This statement had no impact to the School District's financial statements for the year ended June 30, 2016.
+This statement had no impact to the School District's financial statements for the year ended June 30, 2017.